 Net Interest Income.
 Net interest income represents interest income, less interest expense.
 We generate interest income from interest and fees received on interest earning assets, including loans, interest earning deposits in other banks, the Federal Reserve and investment securities we own.
 We incur interest expense from interest paid on interest bearing liabilities, including interest bearing deposits, borrowings and other forms of indebtedness.
 Net interest income was the most significant contributor to our net income in 2019 and 2020.
 To evaluate net interest income, we measure and monitor: (i) yields on our loans and other interest earning assets; (ii) the costs of our deposits and other funding sources; (iii) our net interest spread; and (iv) our net interest margin.
-Net interest spread is the difference between rates earned on interest earning assets and rates paid on interest bearing liabilities.
-Net interest margin is a ratio calculated as net interest income divided by average interest earning assets for the same period.
+Net interest spread is the difference between rates earned on interest income divided by average interest earning assets for the same period.
 Because noninterest bearing sources of funds, such as noninterest bearing deposits and shareholders' equity, also fund interest earning assets, net interest margin includes the benefit of these noninterest bearing sources.